-- 2.53.
-Where a premise does not hold a Premises Licence but wishes to provide gaming machines, it may apply to the Licensing Authority for this permit.
-It should be noted that the applicant must show that the premises will be wholly or mainly used for making gaming machines available for use. - 2.54.
-The Licensing Authority must be satisfied that the premises will be used as an Unlicensed Family Entertainment Centre and the Chief Officer of Police for Avon and Somerset Constabulary must be consulted on all applications. - 2.55.
-When determining a permit, the Licensing Authority will have regard to the Gambling Commission's Guidance to Licensing Authorities and although not required to, will have regard to the three Licensing Objectives. - 2.56.
+- 2.52.
+Where a premise is not subject to a Premises Licence and it is wished to provide gaming machines there, an application can be made to the Licensing Authority for this permit.
+It should be noted that the applicant must show that the premises will be wholly or mainly used for making gaming machines available for use.
+It is generally not permissible for such premises to correspond to an entire shopping centre, airport, motorway service station or similar; typically, the machines would be in a designated enclosed area. - 2.53.
+The Licensing Authority must be satisfied that the premises will be used as an Unlicensed Family Entertainment Centre and the Chief Officer of Police for Avon and Somerset Constabulary must be consulted on all applications. - 2.54.
+When determining a permit, the Licensing Authority will have regard to the Gambling Commission's Guidance to Licensing Authorities and although not required to, will have regard to the three Licensing Objectives. - 2.55.
 As these premises particularly appeal to children and young persons, the Licensing Authority will give weight to child protection issues and the Licensing Authority will expect applicants to demonstrate: - A 1:100 scaled plan of the premises (or if not 1:100 the plan must be clear and legible in all material respects) showing the boundary of the permitted area; - Evidence that applicants have a full understanding of the maximum stakes and prizes that are permissible; - Evidence that staff are trained to have a full understanding of the maximum stakes and prizes that are permissible; - Evidence of staff training by way of a Premises Log Book which should be signed and dated by staff to prove that training has been undertaken and understood; - Policies and procedures in place to protect children from harm.
 Harm in this case is not limited to harm from gambling but includes wider child protection considerations.

-The efficiency of such policies and procedures will each be considered on their merits, however, they may include appropriate measures such as training, covering how staff would deal with unsupervised very young children being on the premises or children causing perceived problems on or around the premises or suspected truant school children on the premises; the suitability of staff, taking into account convictions for violence, dishonesty, sexual offences, certain motoring offences and DBS checks for staff.

-- The amount of space around gaming machines to prevent jostling of players or intimidation; - Evidence that the applicant has complied with Health and Safety and Fire Safety legislation; - Numbers of staff employed; - Current Public Liability Insurance documents - Applicant's previous history and experience of running similar premises - Any other such information the Licensing Authority will from time to time require.
+The efficiency of such policies and procedures will each be considered on their merits, however, they may include appropriate measures such as training, covering how staff would deal with unsupervised very young children being on the premises or children causing perceived problems on or around the premises or suspected truant school children on the premises; the suitability of staff, taking into account convictions for violence, dishonesty, sexual offences, certain motoring offences and DBS checks for staff. - The amount of space around gaming machines to prevent jostling of players or intimidation; - Evidence that the applicant has complied with Health and Safety and Fire Safety legislation; - Numbers of staff employed; - Current Public Liability Insurance documents - Applicant's previous history and experience of running similar premises - Any other such information the Licensing Authority will from time to time require.